-Question Answer Marks 3 Likely content Note: These must not be seen as prescriptive or 'finite' lists.
+Question Answer Marks 3 Likely content 25 Note: These must not be seen as prescriptive or 'finite' lists.
 Candidates should be rewarded positively for any valid response to the task which relates to the Assessment Objectives.
-Candidates are likely to refer to: Ilimited examples of child-directed speech and other uses of caretaker speech theorists and theories, such as Skinner (Behaviourism/reinforcement), Chomsky (language acquisition device), Piaget (cognitive development), Vygotsky, Bruner et al Marks 25 non-fluency features of spontaneous speech, typical of more advanced speakers: fillers, pauses, false starts (e.g. and mum (.) wait (.) um (.) is it rumbling ?)
-Zach's developmental stage and linguistic competence - there are examples of incorrect grammar (who maked it ?, why you made it ?) but also some accurate, complex structures (he can sleep in my bed (2) if he wants) Zach's keenness to find out more information, shown by high number of questions (is that your baby ?, is it coming then ?, is it in your belly ?) evidence of at least four of Halliday's functions of language (Representational - is it in your belly now ?, Personal - IM GOING TO BE A NEW BIG BROTHER, Heuristic - why you made it ?
-Interactional - and mum (.) wait (.) um) the structure of the exchanges: overwhelmingly fulfilled adjacency pairs, with one example of overlapping Mother: im not joking // Zach: he can sleep in my bed (2) if he wants Refer to the band descriptors and standardisation scripts in arriving at your mark.
+Candidates are likely to refer to: child-directed speech, e.g. the mother's use of a range of question types to elicit response other uses of caretaker speech theorists and theories, such as Skinner (Behaviourism/reinforcement), Chomsky (language acquisition device), Piaget (cognitive development), Vygotsky, Bruner et al. Nathan's developmental stage and linguistic competence - there are some complex structures beyond the telegraphic stage, such as: when are we going to dentist ↗, for ages ↗ Nathan's ungrammatical constructions, such as: that what men are called ↗ and hes checking if the tooths evidence of at least two of Halliday's functions of language (Heuristic - why, Representational - what are switches for ↗) the structure of the exchanges: overwhelmingly fulfilled adjacency pairs, with little evident interruption or overlap.
+Refer to the band descriptors and standardisation scripts in arriving at your mark.